simono41/opnsense-prom-exporter/README.md

 - **OPNSENSE_BACKUP_HOST**: default value for `--backup-host` param
 - **OPNSENSE_USERNAME**: default value for `--opnsense-user` param
 - **OPNSENSE_PASSWORD**: default value for `--opnsense-password` param
+- **OPNSENSE_INTERFACES**: default value for `--opnsense-interfaces` param

 ## Roadmap

+- merge `opnsense_active_server_bytes_received` and `opnsense_active_server_bytes_transmitted`
+  metrics adding labels to distinguish rates transmitted and rate received
+- allow to configure interfaces to get traffic rates for lan,wan and/or other names
+- refactor server in a class to avoid transmitted params over methods
 - allow to change the listening port (today it force using `8000`)
+- allow to configure timeouts using environemnt variables
+- improves logging to get a debug mode to understand errors based on unexpected payloads

 ## Changelog

+### Version 0.0.5 (UNRELEASED)

+* add role label in metrics

-### Version 0.4.0
+### Version 0.4.0 (2023-09-02)

-Higher timeout while getting WAN traffic info
+* Higher timeout while getting WAN traffic info

-### Version 0.3.0
+### Version 0.3.0 (2023-09-02)

-Use proper method to compute WAN traffic
+* Use proper method to compute WAN traffic

-### Version 0.2.0
+### Version 0.2.0 (2023-09-01)

-Setup automatic release from gitlab while pushing new tag
+* Setup automatic release from gitlab while pushing new tag

-### Version 0.1.0
+### Version 0.1.0 (2023-09-01)

-Initial version
+* Initial version